corarona/nlist/README.md

 ### NlEdMode
 Activating this will show you a hud with the currently selected (.nls) list on the right.
 Punching a node will add (or remove) the itemstring to/from that list.

+### Dragonfire listcommand extension
+Running a dragonfire listcommand with the nls argument will push the currently selected list to the dragonfire list of that command:

+e.g. .xray nls

 ### Commands

 #### .nls listname